 There are a number of skin diseases that occur during pregnancy which may require more advanced treatment.
 Below is a summary of some of the more common disorders encountered in pregnancy.

 Eczema is the most common skin disorder causing rough, itchy, inflamed skin during pregnancy.
 Symptoms normally occur during the first or second trimester and are most commonly found in the folds of the arms, backs of the knees, wrists and hands.
 It is associated with a personal history of asthma, hay fever and pre-existing eczema.
-Use of a high quality hypoallergenic moisturizer is recommended.
+Use of a high quality hypoallergenic moisturizer is recommended to ease irritation due to dry skin.
 A doctor may prescribe low- to mid-potency topical corticosteroids.
 While it may be very uncomfortable, eczema is not associated with any harmful effects on your baby.